boerni73/ed_spansh_helper/README.md

 This project was built with a lot of help from Large Language Models (LLMs).
 While the core ideas and custom logic are mine, LLMs assisted heavily in writing, refactoring, and restructuring almost the entire codebase to make it clean and functional.

-## Features
+## What It Does

-- Load and parse **Spansh route JSON** files.
-For now I only tested Neutron Plotter and Galaxy Plotter
-- Detects your current system after startup and after a jump
+The application is designed to make **VR route navigation** in Elite Dangerous more comfortable.

-- Copies the **next waypoint** to the clipboard
+It continuously tries to determine the **next waypoint** of the loaded Spansh route based on your current location.

+Whenever possible, it:

+- identifies the next route target
+- copies that system name to the **clipboard**
-- Generates a **VR-friendly navigation image** which can be displayed using Open Kneeboard
+- generates a **navigation image**
-- Has integrated a Setting to switch openvr_api.dll from Steam/OpenVR-Version to OpenXR and back
-- Lets you store **Ship Build JSON** snippets (to paste into Galaxy Plotter Routes)
+- updates the image for viewing in **OpenKneeboard**

 ---